-- A. Watch and Squad Bidding.
-Based on seniority, officers in patrol, shall bid watches and squads to be effective as of the first FLSA work period in January.
+A. Watch and Squad Bidding.
+Based on seniority, Officers in patrol, which includes Officers scheduled to complete probation by December 31st of the year the bid occurs, shall bid watches and squads to be effective as of the first FLSA work period in January.
 The bidding for watches and squads shall be based on seniority to include the waterfront assignments.
-Sergeants shall not at any time displace patrol officer positions.
+Sergeants shall not at any time displace patrol Officer positions.
 Bidding shall be completed no later than the second (2nd) Friday in October of each calendar year.
 Except in emergencies, employees shall be provided with ten (10) calendar days' advance notice in the event of a watch change.
-In the event that a bid position is permanently vacated for any reason, the position(s) shall be filled by seniority if permanently filled. - B. Vacation Bidding.
+In the event that a bid position is permanently vacated for any reason, the position(s) shall be filled by seniority if permanently filled.

+B. Vacation Bidding.
 Vacations shall be bid based on seniority.
-Vacation bidding is subject to the limitation that only one (1) officer per squad may bid off at any one time.
-An additional officer may bid vacation on a squad of seven (7) officers or greater or a watch of twelve (12) officers or greater.
+Vacation bidding is subject to the limitation that only one (1) Officer per squad may bid off at any one time.
+An additional Officer may bid vacation on a squad of seven (7) Officers or greater or a watch of twelve (12) Officers or greater.
 However, management may authorize variances to this limitation on a case-by-case basis.
 The first (1st) round of vacation bidding shall be completed no later than seven (7) days after the completion of bidding for watches and squads.
 The second (2nd) round of vacation bidding shall be completed no later than seven (7) days after the completion of the first (1st) round of vacation bidding.
 The third (3rd) round of vacation bidding shall be completed no later than seven (7) days after the completion of the second (2nd) round of vacation bidding.
 The fourth (4th) round of vacation bidding shall be completed no later than seven (7) days after the completion of the third (3rd) round of vacation bidding.
-After being notified, Officers will have twenty-four (24) hours to submit their vacation bid for the specified round.
+The Parties will work cooperatively to ensure that the above time frames are complied with.
+After being notified.
+Officers will have twenty-four (24) hours to submit their vacation bid for the specified round.
 Failure to do so will result in the Officer being passed over for that round.
-When the Officer's turn comes up again, the Officer will bid for the round that was missed and not two (2) consecutive rounds.
-Officers who know that they will be on extended leave during the vacation bidding process and have not had communications with the Department will leave their bid round request with their Sergeant.
+When the Officer's turn comes up again, the Officer will bid for the round that was missed and not two consecutive rounds.
+Officers who know that they will be on extended leave during the vacation bidding process and not have communications with the Department will leave their bid round request with their Sergeant.
 An Officer's failure to leave their bid requests with their Sergeant will not hold up the vacation bidding process and the Officer will be able to submit bids upon the Officer's return.

 The Parties will work cooperatively to ensure that the above time frames are complied with.
-After the bidding process is complete, officers may request vacation on a first come, first served basis, although such vacation days will not be regarded or protected as bid vacation.
+After the bidding process is complete, Officers may request vacation on a first come, first served basis, although such vacation days will not be regarded or protected as bid vacation.
 Non-bid vacation scheduling is covered in Section 12.03 of this Agreement.

-Probationary employees shall not take part in the vacation bidding process.
+Probationary employees may take part in the vacation bidding process for date(s) that occur after the successful completion of their probationary process.
 Instead, at any time after the successful completion of probation, regular permanent employees (any employee hired from a Port posting) may request and use vacation leave of up to the number of hours accrued at the time of the desired vacation date, subject to the approval of the Chief of Police.